-Caffenol is a ‘brew’ or ‘soup’ that can be made for developing film and or paper in.
+Caffenol (What is it?) is a ‘brew’ or ‘soup’ that can be made for developing film and or paper in.
 The ingredients are vitamine C powder, washing soda and instant coffee, hence the name Caffenol.
 I’ve been using Caffenol for some years now and have gotten some great results, to my liking anyways!

 The recipe I started from is the Delta STD which I found on Caffenol.org I tweaked it slightly and so this is what I do for a single roll of 35mm in a Paterson system tank.

 -Pre soak the film (while in the developing tank) in room temperature tap water while doing the following.